telerik/winforms-docs/listview/customizing-appearance/formatting-items.md

 The __DetailsView__ of __RadListView__ provides a grid-like interface for displaying items with more than one data field.
 It is possible to customize each cell element, using the __CellFormatting__ event.

->note Cell elements are created only for currently visible cells and they are being reused, when scrolling.
+>tip Cell elements are created only for currently visible cells and they are being reused, when scrolling.
 In order to prevent applying the formatting to other cell elements, all applied styles should be reset for the rest of the cell elements.

 Let’s assume that the __RadListView__ is bound to the *Products* table from the *Northwind* database.
 The code snippet below demonstrates how to apply different colors and font for the data cells in the control, considering the *“Discontinued”* cell’s value: